 Gary Knight began his photographic career in Thailand in 1987 and he lived and worked in the Far East until 1992.
 In 1993 he moved to the former Yugoslavia and documented the civil war there.
 In recent years he has covered news stories such as the invasion of Iraq, Israel/Palestine, North Korea, the occupation of Afghanistan, the civil war in Kashmir and the Asian Tsunami.

 He was a contract photographer for Newsweek from 1998 to 2006, is one of the founders of the Angkor Photo Festival, a registered charity in Cambodia, and is a co-founder of The GroundTruth Project, a non-profit media organisation in the USA.
-In 2001 he was one of the founders of the VII Photo agency and his work has been published by magazines all over the world.
+In 2001 he was one of the founders of the VII Photo agency.

 Gary has won numerous awards since 1996, published the monograph 'Evidence - The Case Against Milosevic' in 2001, and has also been a key contributor to a number of books including 'War' by DeMo in 2004 and 'Questions Without Answers', published by Phaidon in June 2012.
-He chaired the 2008 World Press Photo Jury and, in May 2008, co-founded Dispatches, a new current affairs quarterly of which he is co-editor.
+He was two time Chair and twice jury member of the World Press Photo Award and in May 2008, co-founded Dispatches, a new current affairs quarterly of which he is co-editor.
 Since 2010 he has focussed on long-term documentary projects including 'Topografica Inmigracion' a study of immigration in the USA and he continues to work on his Asian Journals, a series that started in the 1980s.

-He spent the 2009/10 academic year on a Nieman Fellowship at Harvard University and then founded the Program for Narrative and Documentary Practice at Tufts University in the USA, where he teaches part of the year.
+He spent the 2009/10 academic year on a Nieman Fellowship at Harvard University and then founded the Program for Narrative and Documentary Practice at The Institute for Global Leadership, at Tufts University in the USA, where he teaches part of the year.
 In 2012 he returned to Bosnia for a project documenting the changes in the region over the past 20 years.
 In July 2012 he published the collective book 'Bosnia 1992-1995' with Remy Ourdan, Jon Jones and Ziyah Gafic.

 Oakham in the small county of Rutland is the epitome of the stereotypical quiet, English rural town where locals live peacefully and quietly.
 It was here in 1964 that Gary Knight came into the world and the very peace and quiet that many crave was one of the reasons that Gary developed a desire to ‘spread his wings' and seek adventure in far off lands.